 Yajie Zhao takes a new angle at the poor enforcement of intellectual property rights in China.
 Zhao compares enforcement and litigation data from Chinese and non-Chinese sources, as well as evaluates actions taken inside China to deal with different aspects of the problem.
 Zhao gives insight into the Chinese court system, and offers targeted proposals (both to foreign right holders and Chinese administrators) to fixing leaks in the system.
 Contemporary debate on reform of the system to address IP concerns are also presented and evaluated.
 The article presents a more realistic view of what can (and cannot) be expected in the Chinese IP enforcement field in the near future.

-Wishing all NJCL-readers a warm and sunny summer,
+Wishing all NJCL-readers a joyful season and prosperous New Year 2015,

 Katja Lindroos (Weckström)

 Nordic Journal of Commercial Law